MPR-GUI: Benchmarking and Enhancing Multilingual Perception and Reasoning in GUI Agents: MPR-GUI-Bench

 \subsection{Data Source}

-As shown in Figure \ref{fig2}, parallel screenshots in 6 languages: English, Chinese, French, Russian, Japanese and Thai (EN, ZH, FR, RU, JA, TH); spanning 39 distinct real-world GUI scenarios under two operating systems: iOS and Android on 6 mobile device models are collected by annotators.
+As shown in Figure \ref{fig2}, we collect parallel screenshots across 6 languages (English, Chinese, French, Russian, Japanese and Thai), spanning 39 distinct real-world GUI scenarios on two operating systems (iOS and Android) and 6 mobile device models.